Zection6V/DS-FPS-Mouse-Fixer-MPH/README.md

 This tool aims to make DS FPS games more enjoyable by adding custom inputs that map to mouse inputs and keyboard macros, so that the player can simply focus on the game.

-**IMPORTANT:** IF THE SCRIPT CRASHES AND YOUR MOUSE 1 AND MOUSE 2 INPUTS ARE STILL REVERSED, RUN "Repair tool for fixing swapped left and right mouse clicks.exe" THIS SHOULD FIX THE ISSUE.
+**IMPORTANT:** If the script crashes and the left and right mouse buttons become swapped, simply restarting the application will automatically return them to normal.

 ## HOW TO USE